-- Recognize and understand the regulatory guidelines that rule the NEPBE. - Think about the general nature of the Study Programs and their implications in the teaching and learning. - Read the following information.
+- guidelines that govern the NEPBE.
+Think about the general nature of the study programs and their implications in the teaching and learning. - Read the following information.
 According to the Political Constitution of the United Mexican States, Article 3.
 Education in Mexico: